taka-rl/RL_APS/doc/simulation_environment.md

       ψ = dt ∗ ψ_dot

 ## Reinforcement Learning
+### Algorithm
+Proximal Policy Optimization (PPO) was used for training the reinforcement learning agent.
+Experiment tests for PPO conducted by OpenAI prove that PPO outperforms other online policy gradient methods while keeping a favorable balance between sample complexity, simplicity, and wall-time.
+PPO is an actor-critic algorithm which takes a hybrid approach combining a value-based and policy-based approach, where the actor decides actions to take, and the critic evaluates the actions taken by the actor.

 ### Environment
 The overview of RL model for this project is illustrated in the following figure.
 ![image](https://github.com/taka-rl/RL_APS/assets/157423802/192dc6cb-3ee7-4fec-8e92-db4cdd4a516c)